urbansirca/DGCNN/reproduction/README.md

 # GNNExplainer Reproduction on Synthetic Datasets

-This folder contains a minimal reproduction of the original GNNExplainer paper ([Ying et al., NeurIPS 2019](https://arxiv.org/abs/1903.03894)) on synthetic graph datasets.
+This folder contains a partial reproduction of the original GNNExplainer paper ([Ying et al., NeurIPS 2019](https://arxiv.org/abs/1903.03894)) on synthetic graph datasets.

 ## Overview

-This implementation demonstrates GNNExplainer on simple synthetic datasets where ground-truth explanations are known, making it easy to validate that the explainer is working correctly.
+This implementation shows GNNExplainer on simple synthetic datasets where ground-truth explanations are known, making it easy to validate that the explainer is working correctly.

 ## Files

 - **run_gnn_explainer.py**: Main script to run GNNExplainer on synthetic datasets
-- **gnnexplainer.py**: Core GNNExplainer implementation
+- **gnnexplainer.py**: GNNExplainer implementation
 - **models.py**: GNN model architectures (GCN encoder for node/graph classification)

 ## Prerequisites